Ikennaf1/blasta/README.md

     php artisan blasta:serve
     ```

+- Visit https://localhost:8000 and go through the One-click installation

-- Write your first post!
+- Register and write your first post!

 ## License